laurent22/joplin/readme/coding_style.md

 Coding style is mostly enforced by a pre-commit hook that runs `eslint`.
 This hook is installed whenever running `yarn install` on any of the application directory.
 If for some reason the pre-commit hook didn't get installed, you can manually install it by running `yarn install` at the root of the repository.

+## Enforcing rules using eslint

+Whenever possible, coding style should be enforced using an eslint rule.
+To do so, add the relevant rule or plugin to `eslintrc.js`.
+To manually run the linter, run `yarn run linter ./` from the root of the project.

+When adding a rule, you will often find that many files will no longer pass the linter.
+In that case, you have two options:

+- Fix the files one by one.
+If there aren't too many files, and the changes are simple (they are unlikely to introduce regressions), this is the preferred solution.

+- Or use `yarn run linter-interactive ./` to disable existing errors.
+The interactive tool will process all the files and you can then choose to disable any existing error that it finds (by adding a `eslint-disable-next-line` comment above it).
+This allows keeping the existing, working codebase as it is, and enforcing that new code follows the rule.
+When using this method, add the comment "Old code before rule was applied" so that we can easily find back all the lines that have been automatically disabled.

 ## Use TypeScript for new files

 ### Creating a new `.ts` file